DITO TELECOMMUNITY CORPORATION

 6. To establish, exercise, or defend legal claims;

-7. To facilitate aftersales services;
+7. To facilitate aftersales services; and

 2. If you’re getting our Business Mobile Postpaid Service

-1. To provide you with our Business Mobile Prepaid Service and to help you manage the accounts of assignees under this service;
+1. To provide you with our Business Mobile Prepaid Service and to help you manage the accounts of assignees under this service; and

 3. If you’re getting our Business Enterprise Fixed Wireless Access Service

-1. To provide you with our Business Enterprise Fixed Wireless Access Service and to help you manage the accounts of assignees under this service;
+1. To provide you with our Business Enterprise Fixed Wireless Access Service and to help you manage the accounts of assignees under this service; and

-2. To facilitate the delivery and installation of the FWA units
+2. To facilitate the delivery and installation of the FWA units.

 4. To fulfill any other purposes directly related to the above-stated purposes.